foxbits/ytm-to-statsfm/README.md

 1. Clone this repo
 2. Run `pip install -r requirements.txt` to install dependencies

+**Note**: all the scripts will output informational logs to both screen and to the file `output/logs.txt`.

 ### Listening history sanitization

 1. Copy your `watch-history.json` into the same folder as these scripts